 - Germany: Bank transfer

 With MultilingualPress, you have the possibility to activate only the necessary payment method for each country, instead of showing all payment methods, which you are providing for all countries you are selling your products to.
-Thanks again to the flexibility of Multisite.
+Thanks again for the flexibility of Multisite.

 It’s important to enhance trust from the first visit to the check-out.
 In addition, a local trust mark (e.g. the badge of a national e-commerce association) increases trustworthiness which will continue to increase if you get local customer product reviews.

-With MultilingualPress, it’s an ease to use different third party review systems or just show reviews only in the corresponding language.
+With MultilingualPress, it’s easy to use different third party review systems or just show reviews only in the corresponding language.
 Of course, if you have badges, which are only popular in certain countries, like Trusted Shops, you only have to install their plugin on the necessary Site.
 So it won’t be displayed or drag performance speed in languages where it’s not needed.

 The way in which consumers wish to receive their order varies from country to country.
 In most European countries people value free delivery as more important than quick delivery – except for shoppers from Germany and the Nordic countries.
 German shoppers prioritize fast delivery and being offered the choice of a time-slot, whereas the French and the British seem to value this option less.

 Nowadays there are a lot of Drop Shipping companies out there, which are perfect to have your products already stored in the local market to make sure having a fast delivery.
 Maybe just start with your Top-Seller, so you can make sure, those get shipped very fast.
-Also having a premium shipping partner enables you to have competitive shipping time, since some of them offer next day or 2-3 days intercontinental shipping.
+Also having a premium shipping partner enables you to have competitive shipping time, since some of them offer the next day or 2-3 days intercontinental shipping.
 International shipping is now much faster than it has been 10 years ago.

 With MultilingualPress, you only install and activate the shipping method, which you need for the specific country.
-So everything stays clean and lean, since you don’t have to provide or display several shipping methods, which are not applying to all of your customers.
+So everything stays clean and lean since you don’t have to provide or display several shipping methods, which are not applying to all of your customers.

 Adjust the terms and conditions and all legal requirements.
 Also, translate your terms and conditions to create transparency.
 What are the exact costs, what are the estimated shipping times, how is the return process going?
 For example, ComScore found that 23% of customers left the basket because they did not know the return policy.
 Retailers can significantly reduce shopping cart abandonment and increase their conversion rates by implementing streamlined and clear delivery and return policies.
 In addition, 61% value that the estimated delivery date and shipping costs are communicated early in the purchase process.

-With MultilingualPress, comparing to one site solutions, you can easily setup sales just for a specific country or setup sales for several countries with different terms.
+With MultilingualPress, comparing to one-site solutions, you can easily set up sales just for a specific country or set up sales for several countries with different terms.
 Also you can change the theme and look and feel just for specific countries on each Site.
 For example change your normal theme to an Oktoberfest Theme for a week, just for the German website.
 So, it’s up to you, change whatever and wherever you like.

-The next step is to have a local customer support.
+The next step is to have local customer support.
 But of course, this doesn’t need to be right away and can be tackled in the next phase to go global.
-But to establish in a new country and be successful on long term and really optimize everything, your customer service should ideally provide native customer support agents, who are available at locally appropriate hours.
+But to establish in a new country and be successful on the long term and really optimize everything, your customer service should ideally provide native customer support agents, who are available at locally appropriate hours.

 To start global, you don’t have to go the full mile!
 Just start small.
 With Multisite and MultilingualPress it is very easy to start small when going BIG.

 With MultilingualPress, just create a new Site within your Multisite.
-Then create a landing page and display only your 5-10 topsellers.
+Then create a landing page and display only your 5-10 top sellers.
 If you see it goes well, add some more or create a whole new shop for the new language.
-However, you don’t have to create a complete shop right away, it’s easy to do some testing, if the market is interesting for you and you can find potential buyers!
+However, you don’t have to create a complete shop right away, it’s easy to do some testing if the market is interesting for you and you can find potential buyers!

 Get a Pro!

-I hope I was able to show you what is important to create an international web shop and you realize that not only the translation into another language is important to succeed in a new market.
+I hope I was able to show you what is important to create an international webshop and you realize that not only the translation into another language is important to succeed in a new market.
 If you need professional help for the development of a multisite with best practice and optimal implementation, then contact us, we are the experts worldwide in terms of multilingualism and multisite.
-Scalability is not a challenge for us but passion!
+Scalability is not a challenge for us but a passion!